 Warning messages default settings

 You can configure the warning messages to not display if you operate outside of the jurisdiction of the Tenant Fees Act 2019.

 You will need access to System Administration to edit your default settings.
-Your appointed office Group Administrator will have access to these permissions
+Your appointed branch Group Administrator will have access to these permissions

 To disable warning messages:

 - Click Tools on the main toolbar

 - In the dropdown menu, click Templates and admin